-With the growth in vacation rental properties thanks to platforms like Airbnb, property owners found a new way to build wealth.
-But this trend also raises important questions around the appropriate insurance coverage needed to protect these investments.
+With the growth in the vacation rental market thanks to the explosion of platforms like Airbnb and HomeAway, property owners have found new ways to make money – but its also raising important questions around the appropriate insurance coverage needed to protect these investments.

 Types of Coverage You Need

 When renting out a property to short-term tenants, you should be sure you have the following coverage for that location: